peterwittek/somoclu/README.md

 Visualisation
 ==
 The primary purpose of generating a map is visualisation.
 Somoclu does not come with its own functions for visualisation, since there are numerous generic tools that are capable of plotting high-quality figures.
-A simplot gnuplot script is provided with the source code as plot_som.gp.
-This script takes a U-matrix (umat.umx), and outputs a plot (som.png).

 The output formats of the U-matrix and the codebook are compatible with [Databionic ESOM Tools](http://databionic-esom.sourceforge.net/) for more advanced visualisation.